tanjieling0/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given ID or name does not exist.
+The given ID does not exist.

     * 1a1.
 NetConnect shows an error message.